Need some healthy Easter ideas?

 Avoid the bunny blow-out with better choices

 - Make Easter a one day celebration – it just wouldn’t be Easter without chocolate but try to limit its consumption to one day.

 - Give alternatives to chocolate.
 Stickers, a soft bunny toy, a game, an iTunes certificate, or movie tickets are a much healthier and long-lasting gift.
 Combine it with just a few small eggs.

 - Instead of a traditional Easter egg hunt, have a treasure hunt instead.
 Use written clues encouraging physical activity that will ultimately lead to the chocolate treasure.
-If you need some inspiration there are lots of ideas online that will cater to children of all ages, see Make an Amazing Treasure Hunt for Kids and Treasure Hunt Kids Guide.
+If you need some inspiration there are lots of ideas online that will cater to children of all ages, see Make an Amazing Treasure Hunt for Kids.

 - Dye or decorate real eggs with your kids that can be hung around the house or given as presents.

-- Eat a healthy breakfast – start the morning on the right foot with an Easter-inspired fruit salad, a homemade hot cross muffin or a simple boiled egg with toast before digging into the chocolate.
+- Eat a healthy breakfast – start the morning on the right foot with Hot Cross Pancakes or a simple boiled egg with toast before digging into the chocolate.